 Citi Cash Back + Mastercard and Standard Chartered Unlimited Cashback Credit Card have no minimum spending required and no cap on cashback earned.
 However, this credit card has a slightly high annual interest rate.
 Annual fees are waived for the first year and to be collected the following year.
 The said annual interest rate is 26.90%.
 You are also entitled to pay $192.60 of the principal fee annually.

 CIMB Visa Signature, CIMB World Mastercard and HSBC Revolution Credit Card have the same rates for annual fees.
 The annual fee for these credit cards is 25.90%.
 The interest-free period ranges from 20-23 days.
 The minimum monthly repayment is 3% or S$ 50, whichever is higher.

 These cards are also among the best options for applying for your principal credit card.
 These cards will not charge you for an annual principal fee or supplementary annual fee.

 There are a lot of options in the market available.
 The best option for a credit card is up to you.
 Make sure that getting a credit card will help you beneficially.
 Always ask about the terms and conditions incorporated in your chosen credit card.

 What are the needed documents when you apply for a credit card?

 For Singaporeans and Singapore PRs, you can apply via MyInfo.
-Other documents needed are utility or telephone bill.
+Other documents needed are utility or telephone bills.
 Also, be ready with your Income Tax Notice of Assessment.
 Bring also your latest original computerised payslip.

 Overall, there are a bunch of options that you can consider in getting a credit card.
 Having a credit card will benefit you if you use it wisely.
-Remember not to overspend as it may weaken your purchasing power.
+Remember not to overspend, as it may weaken your purchasing power.

 Also, be cautious of the promos that will make you waive your annual fees.
 Your annual fees may be waived, but you will end up spending more than what you are capable of.